Bruce Milne: Career

-In 1977, Milne started his career as a volunteer announcer at 3CR; he put out Australia's first punk fanzine Plastered Press, put on the first-ever gig by the Boys Next Door, and helped put on the 'Punk Gunk' gig on the street in Carlton on New Year's Eve.
-In 1978, he joined forces with Clinton Walker when he moved to Melbourne and together they put out the Pulp fanzine and presented the 3RRR show Know Your Product.
-He and Walker then got involved with the inception of Roadrunner magazine in Adelaide, and Milne formed the label Au-Go-Go Records to release a single by the band he then managed, seminal Melbourne post-punk outfit the Young Charlatans.
-But the band broke up before he could do so, so the label's first release became an EP by Swinburne mates Two Way Garden called Overnight.
+In 1977, Milne started his career as a volunteer announcer at 3CR, put out Australia's first punk fanzine Plastered Press, put on the first-ever gig by the Boys Next Door, and helped put on the 'Punk Gunk' gig on the street in Carlton on New Year's Eve.
+In 1978, he collaborated with Clinton Walker on the Pulp fanzine.
+That year he also switched to 3RRR, presenting the show Know Your Product.
+He and Walker then debuted the Roadrunner Australian music magazine in Adelaide,.
+Milne then formed Au-Go-Go Records to release a single by The Young Charlatans, a band he managed, but they broke up before he could do so.
+Instead, the label's first release was the Overnight EP by Two Way Garden.

 Milne then went to work for Keith Glass on his Missing Link Records shop and label.
-Missing Link was a centre of the Melbourne scene in the early '80s, with bands on its label like the Birthday Party, the Laughing Clowns, Whirlywirld and the Go Betweens, and with Milne working behind the counter and in the backroom running Au-Go-Go.
-Milne also worked closely, if uncredited, on other labels, like Innocent Records, the brainchild of polymath Philip Brophy and musician David Chesworth.
-Brophy and Chesworth were driving forces behind the Clifton Hill Community Music Centre, which was another dimension to Melbourne's 'little bands' scene as portrayed in Richard Lowenstein's 1986 feature film Dogs in Space.
-Brophy, who designed the original Au-Go-Go logo, would go on as a long-standing collaborator with Milne.

-At the end of 1978, Milne also got involved with Andrew Maine on the post-punk cassette-zine Fast Forward that had a world-wide impact and even inspired the launch of Sub-Pop in Seattle.
-When Keith Glass sold the Missing Link shop to concentrate, ill-fatedly, on its label iteration, Bruce Milne opened his own shop iteration of Au-Go-Go.
-With a new partner Greta Moon, he stepped up the label's profile, signing such acts as the Scientists and Dave Graney’s band the Moodists, and putting out seminal compilation albums like Asleep at the Wheel.
-When Andrew Maine wanted to take Fast Forward in a more Face-like club culture/dance music direction, the partnership and the venture folded.
+Bands then on Missing Link included Birthday Party, the Laughing Clowns, Whirlywirld and the Go Betweens.
+Milne also worked closely with Innocent Records.
+At the end of 1978, Milne and Andrew Maine developed the post-punk cassette-zine Fast Forward that became internationally known and inspired the launch of Sub-Pop in Seattle.
+When Keith Glass sold the Missing Link shop to concentrate on its label iteration, Milne opened his own shop iteration of Au-Go-Go with a new partner Greta Moon.
+He signed such acts as the Scientists and Dave Graney’s band the Moodists, and put out compilation albums like Asleep at the Wheel.